-After you feel comfortable with these basic interventions, add your own population sizes, diagnosis data, and behavioral data where available.
-(Full instructions on customizing parameters are included in the User's Manual, including step-by-step details for preparing YRBS data and generating parameters, with accompanying SAS code).
+After you feel comfortable with these basic interventions, add your own population sizes, diagnosis data, costs, and behavioral data where available.
+Full instructions on customizing parameters are included in the User's Manual, including step-by-step details for preparing YRBS data and generating parameters, with accompanying SAS code.
 Run Step 1 again for your own jurisdiction.
-Then, adjust the behavior changes you explored in steps 2 and 3 to look at the potential impact of different kinds of changes for your own jurisdiction.
+Then, adjust the behavior changes you explored in Steps 2 and 3 to look at the potential impact of different kinds of changes for your own jurisdiction.

-Disclaimers:
+Disclaimers

-- This guide and the tool described reflect the views of the authors and do not necessarily represent the official position of the Centers for Disease Control and Prevention (CDC). - Estimating the impact of behavior change is subject to uncertainty. - This tool, like all software, may be subject to programming errors. - This tool may not be compatible with Microsoft Excel 2013 or earlier versions.
+- Estimating the impact of behavior change is subject to uncertainty. - This tool, like all software, might be subject to programming errors. - This tool might not be compatible with Microsoft Excel 2013 or earlier versions.